Scientific Task Groups

 Metabolite Identification Task Group

-The Metabolite Identification task group is working with the community to build consensus on metabolite identification reporting standards, to educate the community on best practices and current tools and resources and to provide the opportunity for inter-laboratory comparisons.
-The objectives are:
+The Metabolite Identification task group is working with the community to build consensus on metabolite identification reporting standards, and to educate the community on best practices.

 - To build consensus on metabolite identification reporting standard